amplifier19/DockerCompose-MusicApp/frontend/README.md

     CMD ["npm", "start"]
 ---

-which in order do the following:
+The above instructions do the following:
 1. Create a directory for the frontend app
 2. Copy the source code for the frontend app into the directory
 3. Set the working directory to the frontend app directory